 It’s nearly back to school and for a lot of quilters that means back to the sewing machine!
 Just in time to kick off sewing season, I have a fun and quick pattern for you – Stitches & Stars.
-It’s now available as a PDF download in my Etsy shop.
+It’s now available for purchase as a PDF download in my Etsy shop.

 Everyone loves the sawtooth star, don’t they?
 In thinking so, I’d decided it was about time to design a pattern highlighting this famously loved block.
 To give it a new and innovative twist, I added stitches around the blocks to create a defining, unique look.